Smoking Cessation – Diagnosis, Symptoms and Treatment

 - What are the symptoms and signs of long-term Cigarette Smoking?

 What are the Harms of Cigarette Smoke?

 Cigarette smoke is the leading cause of preventable death in the United States.
 The more and longer you smoke – the more pack-years you have.
-The greater number of pack-years, the higher the risk of developing complications from cigarette smoking.
+The more significant number of pack-years, the higher the risk of developing complications from cigarette smoking.
 Smoking is associated with the following medical problems:

 - Chronic obstructive pulmonary disease (COPD)

 - Esophageal & stomach cancer